scacchig/Synergy-Chess/README.md

 Synergy-Chess is the public project of "py-goratschin" (https://github.com/feldi/py-goratschin#py-goratschin) which I have modified to allow 7 chess engines to run at the same time, instead of 2.

-Synergy-Chess is a "chess engine" that supports the UCI chess protocol and combines 7 chess engines into one.
-In the goratschinChess.py file, the names of the 7 chess engines are: chief, counselor, counselor2, counselor3, counselor4, counselor5 and counselor6
+Synergy-Chess is a "chess engine" that supports the UCI chess protocol and combines 8 chess engines into one.
+In the goratschinChess.py file, the names of the 8 chess engines are: chief, counselor, counselor2, counselor3, counselor4, counselor5 and counselor6, counselor7

-Synergy-Chess includes 7 clones of the same CE each with a different NNUE network; the rest of the configuration is the same for all clones, including the opening book, the table of endings and the hash memory (to perform a test we recommend the use of 7 clones of Stockfish 15)
+Synergy-Chess includes 8 clones of the same CE each with a different NNUE network; the rest of the configuration is the same for all clones, including the opening book, the ending table and the hash memory (to perform a test we recommend using 8 clones of Stockfish 15)

-Synergy-Chess selects the "best move" to send to the GUI with the majority system, instead when 2 or 3 groups of chess engines agree but with different moves between each group, in this case Synergy-Chess chooses the best move of the group with the highest positional score, finally, if all the engines express a different opinion, in this case the Boss chess engine move is chosen.
+Synergy-Chess selects the "best move" to send to the GUI with the majority system of 7 chess engines.
+In case of a tie if a group of CE has the same move as the chess engine number 8, Synergy-Chess chooses that move, but if not, the system rewards the group with the highest positional score, finally, if all the engines express a different opinion, in this case we choose the move of the chess engine number 8.

 # Decision-making system by majority and score #